oracle/python-cx_Oracle/doc/src/user_guide/introduction.rst

 The cx_Oracle feature highlights are:

-    *   Easily installed from PyPI
+    *   Easy installation from PyPI
     *   Support for multiple Oracle Client and Database versions
     *   Execution of SQL and PL/SQL statements
     *   Extensive Oracle data type support, including large objects (CLOB and